Daily stress is an inherent fact of doing business for women entrepreneurs.

 Here are the steps I used, broken down for you.

-Step one: When the shit hits the fan, the very first step is to acknowledge the emotional activation.
+When the shit hits the fan, the very first step is to acknowledge the emotional activation.

 You can say to yourself, “Yikes!
 I’m freaking out.” or “Wow, I’m feeling anxious right now.”

 Naming your emotions encourages cortical facilitation.
 In other words, your CEO-self, with all its vital problem-solving skills that you need so desperately when the shit hits the fan, comes back online.